schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Sharpness

-A geological engineer separates a allegation at a changing room.
+A geological engineer separates an allegation at a changing room.

 ## Verbal Clothing